ifilot/p2000c-cpm-transfer/README.md

 TRANSFER
 ```

-## Using TRANSFER
+### Using TRANSFER.COM to copy KERMIT.COM over

 Assuming you have connected a RS232 to USB cable from your Philips P2000C to
 your modern computer, you need to start the transfer program by running
 `TRANSFER`.
 The Philips P2000C is put into a wait state.
 At this point, you can
-transfer the program from your modern computer to the P2000C, which will
+transfer the `KERMIT.COM` from your modern computer to the P2000C, which will
 automatically store the program on disk.
-Below, an example Python code is
+Below, a Python code is
 provided that fullfills this task.
-In the sample code, we are going to transfer
-the file `ZORK1.COM`.

 > [!IMPORTANT]
 > * You need to figure out to which (virtual) COM port your RS232 to USB adapter